festus-sulumeti/mastering-git/git-introduction/03-basic-git-commands/commands.md

 a.
 Initialize a Git Repository

-To start tracking changes in a project, you need to initialize Git in the project directory.
+To start tracking changes in a project, you need to initialize Git in the project directory. create a folder with which you will initialize it with

 ```bash
 git init

 ```

-This creates a .git folder where Git stores the history of changes.
+This creates a .git file within the folder where Git stores the history of changes.

 b.
 Cloning a Repository
 Cloning copies an existing Git repository from a remote server to your local machine.